ROCm/MIOpen/docs/cache.md

 Disabling the cache
 -------------------

 The are several ways to disable the cache.
 This is generally useful for development purposes.
-The cache can be disabled during build by either setting `MIOPEN_CACHE_DIR` to an empty string, or setting `BUILD_DEV=ON` when configuring cmake.
+The cache can be disabled during build by either setting `MIOPEN_CACHE_DIR` to an empty string, or by setting the environment variable `MIOPEN_DEBUG_DEV_MODE=ON`, note that this has other side effects as well.
 The cache can also be disabled at runtime by setting the `MIOPEN_DISABLE_CACHE` environment variable to true.

 Updating MIOpen and removing the cache
 --------------------------------------